ONLINE NEGOTIATION SKILLS FOR NONPROFITS & INTERNATIONAL ORGANISATIONS

 In the training you will learn how to:

-Go beyond your gut feeling/intuition and apply structure to negotiation preparation.
+Go beyond your gut feeling/intuition and apply structure to online and "at the table" negotiation preparation.

 Recognise different styles to conflict, including your own.

 Clarify interests and alternatives, both for yourself and your counterpart.